 Humans, by contrast, can learn from past experience and encode that knowledge in abstract, reusable, and extensible forms.
 This allows them to accumulate and refine knowledge over time, enabling adaptation to novel situations with far less repeated effort.

-For the library to expand itself effectively over time, it needs to upweight the abstractions that are more useful in solving the tasks and more extensible to produce more advanced ones.
-Thus, for each item in the library, we compute its weight based on how well it helps solve the current problem (i.e. Information Gain) and brings up more useful knowledge for solving other problems (i.e. Future Information Gain), as shown in Figure 2.
+For the library to evolve itself effectively over time, it needs to extend existing abstractions into more advanced, generalized ones by merging new, similar abstractions extracted from different problems into existing ones, so that the extended abstractions become more generalized across different problem instances.
+Furthermore, to encourage the generation of abstractions that are extensible into more advanced ones, for each item in the library, we compute its weight based on how well it helps solve the current problem (i.e. Information Gain) and brings up more useful knowledge for solving other problems (i.e. Future Information Gain), as shown in Figure 2.
 In the algorithm, these weights are dynamically updated at step 2 (Figure 1).
 We will describe how the weights are computed in the next section.

-The Information Gain of a knowledge z given a task x (with target answer y) and the current library $\mathcal{K}$ is measured by how much better a model $\Phi$ can solve x given z and $\mathcal{K}$, compared to its performance given just $\mathcal{K}$ without z:
+The Information Gain of an abstraction z given a task x (with target answer y) and the current library $\mathcal{K}$ is measured by how much better a model $\Phi$ can solve x given $\mathcal{K}$ and z, compared to its performance given just $\mathcal{K}$ without z: